 “Do you feel that?” asks another.
 “The temperature has dropped.”

 “You bunch of cookie-cutter bastards,” I tell them.

-I had turned to look at Iñaki, but he’s no longer standing behind me.
-Instead he is half-crouched near a corner of the basement as if he’s waiting at the starting line of a race.
+I turn to look at Iñaki, but he’s no longer standing behind me.
+Instead he’s half-crouched near a corner of the basement as if waiting at the starting line of a race.
 It looks wrong on such a lanky ghost.
-And then he bursts into a sprint that disturbs some dust.
+He bursts into a sprint that disturbs some dust.
 The ghost hunters turn towards the sound.
 Iñaki had put all his effort into the run, and his footsteps had broken into the realm of the fools whose hearts still beat.

 “Those were footsteps!” one of the ghost hunters says while he records the general area of the sounds.

 “Where are you?” asks the third as he sweeps the space with his flashlight.